-Alexandria, intern with Superstition Review, is in her last year at Arizona State University.
+Alexandria Shin is the social media editor for Issue 16.
+She is in her last year at Arizona State University.
 In December, she will graduate with a bachelor’s degree in English Linguistics and a Teachers of English to Speakers of Other Languages (TESOL) certificate.
 After graduation, she looks forward to pursuing a career in social content managing and editing.
 In her free time, Alexandria likes to read, loves to shop, and attemps to travel as much as possible.

 Niki Johnson is a senior at Arizona State University pursuing a Bachelor's degree in English through the School of Letters and Sciences.
 She is expected to graduate summa cum laude in December 2015.
 At present, Niki is an Interview Editor at Superstition Review.
 Upon graduation, she plans to use her knowledge and skill to become a grant writer.

-Regan Henley is a photographer and artist at Arizona State University in Tempe, and the Art Editor for the Superstition Review.
+Regan Henley is the art editor for Issue 14, Issue 15, Issue 16, and Issue 17.
+She is a photographer and artist at Arizona State University in Tempe.
 Her works are often concerned with issues of gender, sexuality, and representation.
 She is constantly seeking out means to keep what she produces relevant and poignant on a large scope.